 Dr. B.M.V.
 Lapa is crazy cat lady, a behavioral scientist, an indie game producer and has been a web author since 1997.
-Her vocation is teaching, so she is an associate professorial lecturer at De La Salle-College of Saint Benilde and a Higher Education Professional at Asia Pacific College.
+Her vocation is teaching, so she is a Full Professorial Lecturer at De La Salle-College of Saint Benilde and a Higher Education Professional at Asia Pacific College.